 Partial Application in Action

-Have you ever found yourself calling the same function with the same argument, over and over again?
-Well, I have some good news for you.
-There’s a simple technique that can help you reduce this kind of repetition and it’s called partial application.
-Say you have a function that adds two numbers:
+Have you ever called the same function with the same argument over and over again?
+There’s a simple technique that reduces this repetition: partial application.

 const add = (a, b) => a + b